Azure/azure-k8s-metrics-adapter/README.md

       targetValue: 30
 ```

-And your that's it to enable auto scaling on External Metric.
-Checkout the [samples](samples) for more examples.
+Checkout the [samples](samples) for more examples and details.

 ### Verifying the deployment
-You can also can also query the api to available metrics:
+You can also can query the api to verify it is installed:

 ```bash
 kubectl get --raw "/apis/custom.metrics.k8s.io/v1beta1" | jq .
 kubectl get --raw "/apis/external.metrics.k8s.io/v1beta1" | jq .
 ```

-To Query for a specific custom metric (*not currently supported*):
+To Query for a specific custom metric:

 ```
 kubectl get --raw "/apis/custom.metrics.k8s.io/v1beta1/namespaces/test/pods/*/custom-metric" | jq .